 Request a Quote | Send an Email

 On a clear day, the flight to Paro is breathtaking, with views of major Himalayan peaks such as Mount Everest, Kanchenjunga and Makalu and on the final approach Bhutan’s own snowy peaks, the sacred Jumolhari, Jichu Drake and Tserimgang.
 Arrive in Paro during the day, and then meet for your drive to Thimphu, the capital city of Bhutan, where you will check-in to your hotel.
-In the evening, visit the impressive Trashichho Dzong which houses the Throne Room of the King and various Government Offices.
-It is also the Summer Residence of the Chief Abbot and the Central Monk Body.
+In the evening, head to Buddha Point for commanding views of the town of Thimphu.

 We start very early today as we drive to the Buddha Dordenma statue sitting on top of a hill overlooking Thimphu to catch the sunrise.
 The site of Buddha Dordenma offers unobstructed views over the capital.
 Watch the luminous rays of the morning sun flood the valley and wake its inhabitants from the night’s slumber.
 We will then take a morning walk in the nearby nature park.
 The park covers about 943 acres of land around the Buddha statue.
 A few walking trails have been built around the statue and can be covered in about 2-3 hrs.
 Return to the hotel for breakfast.
 Later depart for sightseeing.
 Visit the National Memorial Chorten, The building of this landmark was envisaged by the third king, His Majesty Jigme Dorji Wangchuck, as a monument to world peace and prosperity.
 See the Gagyel Lhundrup Weaving Centre, a private weaving centre that frequently produces ceremonial textiles for Bhutanese royals, including the gho and kira (traditional attire) worn by the King and Queen for their marriage ceremony in October 2011.
 Visitors to the centre can watch weavers at work and interact with them.
 Stop b the Post Office, located in the heart of the town, an interesting visit, and then enjoy lunch.
 Afterwards, visit the Institute for Zorig Chusum, commonly known as the Painting School, an Institute offering a six-year course on the 13 traditional arts and crafts of Bhutan.
 Visit the National Library, which holds a vast collection of Buddhist texts and manuscripts, some dating back several hundred years, as well as modern academic books mainly on Himalayan culture and religion.
 Later in the evening visit Tashichho Dzong, the “fortress of the glorious religion” initially erected in 1641 and rebuilt by King Jigme Dorji Wangchuck in the 1960s.
 The Tashichho Dzong houses some ministries, His Majesty’s secretariat, and the central monk body.